prakashlab/octopi-driver-board/ODSv1.0.0-BP-Jmp/README.md

 This plane has the following BOM variants:

 - Default: A fully-populated PCB.
-- NoExpansion: A PCB without components populated for I/O expansion (digital I/O expander, DAC, and ADC).
-This reduces the parts cost of the board by $40, because the DAC costs approx. $20 and the ADC costs approx. $12.
+- NoExpansion: A PCB without components populated for I/O expansion (digital I/O expander, PWM driver, and ADC).
+This reduces the parts cost of the board by $25, because the ADC costs approx. $12.
-- NoIC: A PCB without components populated for SPI device multiplexing or populated for I/O expansion (digital I/O expander, DAC, and ADC).
+- NoIC: A PCB without components populated for SPI device multiplexing or populated for I/O expansion (digital I/O expander, PWM driver, and ADC).
 This acts as a pure breakout for the backbone, without any extras.
-This only saves an additional approx. $8 beyond the NoExpansion variant, but it significantly reduces the number of parts to assemble.
+This only saves an additional approx. $8 beyond the NoExpansion variant, but it significantly reduces the number of parts to assemble, which may reduce assembly costs.

+The following components can be manually swapped out in the BOM, though this is not officially supported:
+- The AD7689 ADC can be replaced with a cheaper option such as the AD7682, AD7699, or the AD7949.

 This plane allows the following post-assembly modifications: